 Ruth Snyder became the first woman to die in the electric chair.
 She was electrocuted by “state electrician” Robert G. Elliott at Sing Sing Prison in Ossining, New York, along with Judd Gray, her lover and co-conspirator, for the murder of her husband, Albert on March 20, 1927.
 This was billed in the press as “The Dumb-Bell Murder.”

 The case was the inspiration for the novel Double Indemnity by James M. Cain, which was later adapted for the screen by Billy Wilder and Raymond Chandler.
 Cain also mentioned that his book The Postman Always Rings Twice took inspiration from the crime.

 Probably Alfred Hitchcock's most underrated film, Lifeboat, opened in NYC on this date.

 During filming, several of the crew members noted that actress Tallulah Bankhead was not wearing underwear.
 When advised of this situation, director Alfred Hitchcock observed, "I don't know if this is a matter for the costume department, makeup, or hairdressing."

 January 12, 1966 -

-ABC premieres the brightly colored underwear wearing, perfectly genitally arranged comedy Batman today.
+ABC premiered the brightly colored underwear wearing, perfectly genitally arranged comedy Batman on this date.

 January 12, 1971 -